-

 11. Do the standards of care applicable to physicians change in the context of using telemedicine?

 There is no change regarding the applicable standard of care.
-Rather the standard of care is a relevant factor for deciding whether telemedicine is admissible in a specific case at all.
+The standard of care is a relevant factor in deciding whether telemedicine is admissible in a specific case and also includes the decision as to whether or not to engage in distance counseling at all (see above).

 11.1 Are there legal requirements for physicians to give disclaimers or other types of notices to patients (as part of the consent process) before using telemedicine?
 If so, please indicate these.